tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     Storage ref pins the entire instance with all its buckets, not just a single bucket (like bucket ref).

     The scheduler shares storage time between bucket moves and storage refs fairly.
-    The definition of fairness depends on how long and frequent the moves and refs are.
+    The distribution depends on how long and frequent the moves and refs are.
-    It can be configured using storage options ``sched_move_quota`` and ``sched_ref_quota``.
+    It can be configured using the storage options ``sched_move_quota`` and ``sched_ref_quota``.
-    Keep in mind that the scheduler configuration may affect map-reduce requests if used a lot during rebalancing.
+    Keep in mind that the scheduler configuration may affect map-reduce requests if used during rebalancing.

+    During the Map stage, ``map_callrw()`` sends map requests one by one to many servers.
+    On success, the function returns a map.
+The map is a set of "key—value" pairs.
+    The keys are replica set UUIDs, and the values are the results of the user's function—``function_name``.

     **Reduce**.
 The Reduce stage is not performed by vshard.
     It is what the user's code does with the results of ``map_callrw()``.